ajax-crypto/ImRichText/README.md

 ## 🚧 Work in Progress!

-*NOTE* : *This is not a general purpose HTML renderer, only the specified tags/properties below are targeted*
+*NOTE* : *This is not a general purpose HTML/CSS renderer, only the specified tags/properties below are targeted*
 ---

 Implementation of Rich Text Rendering for [ImGui](https://github.com/ocornut/imgui) (**ASCII text only**) akin to Qt support for it.
 Use it as follows: